Robot for Pallet Transportation (Skateboard)

 I then moved on to assembling all the parts, which had been manufactured by then.
 During this process, I realized that the foamboard was too weak to hold the weight of the motors, so I cut and drilled holes into a piece of scrap metal instead.

-This was the outcome of three months of work at ATI Motors, and the company plans to continue developing my work into an actual product.
 I truly enjoyed the learning process, and it was gratifying to see the final product come to life.
-I look forward to taking on more challenging and interesting projects like this!
+I look forward to taking on more challenging and interesting projects like this in the future!